-Among the market risks the spread risk represents by far the largest risk position in Medlife amounting to 56.0% (2019: 58.2%) of the SCR market.
+The second largest risk position within market risks is the spread risk amounting to 46.7% (2020: 56.0%) of the SCR market.
 The spread risk includes the sensitivity of the value of assets, liabilities and financial instruments concerning changes in the level or volatility of the credit spreads above the risk-free interest curve.
 Changes in the credit spreads arise, for example, from a deterioration of the credit worthiness of an issuer of securities.
-In Medlife, the amount results primarily from the fact that the investments strategy is mainly focussing on the asset category bonds and at the same time participating in funds that are mainly investing in fixed interest bonds.
-The total exposure in investments sensitive to spread risk as at year end was kUSD 418,537 (2019: kUSD 429,999).
-Especially in spread risk, the
+In Medlife, the amount results primarily from the fact that the investments strategy is mainly focusing on the asset category bonds and at the same time participating in funds that are mainly investing in fixed interest bonds.
+The total exposure in investments sensitive to spread risk as at year end was kUSD 377,640 (2020: kUSD 418,537).
+The total exposure of bonds decreased due to the disposition of bonds as a result of the maturing contract portfolio.